Reyshal/basic-crud-laravel/README.md

 ## About This Project

-This project is for the test that I applied for.
-Its a basic project that have CRUD and REST APIS for one model.
+Just a simple project that have authentication and crud for product model.

 ## Installation